-The Committee believes our executive compensation program is designed responsibly and effectively to incent strong performance over the long-term and to serve our stockholders' interests.
-The Committee will continue to be pro-active in reviewing the effectiveness of the Company's executive compensation program as well as continue to consider stockholder feedback in its ongoing review of our executive compensation program.
+The Committee believes that our overall executive compensation program continues to responsibly and effectively incentivize strong long-term performance from our NEOs and service our shareholders' interests.
+The Committee will continue to review the effectiveness of the Company's executive compensation program as well as continue to consider shareholder feedback in its ongoing review of our executive compensation program.